 Canadian Bar Association – Member

-Ontario Bar Association – Labour & Employment Law Section
+Ontario Bar Association – Member (Education and Labour & Employment Law sections)

 Select Publications & Presentations